borisdj/borisdj.github.io/_posts/2023-10-01-bitcoin-future-macro-outlook.md

 ### Way Forward
 {: #way-forward }
 Next to lay out one possible way we could get to this system.
-Since BTC is Scarce (Most Important feature) while Fiat is constantly inflationary, people have INCENTIVE to save as much in Bitcoin.
+Since BTC is Scarce (most important feature) while Fiat is constantly inflationary, people have INCENTIVE to save as much in Bitcoin.
-Proposition here is that it serves as SoV - Store Of Value (digital Gold 2.0) in the long period (disregarding short term volatility, looking at 4 year average).
+Proposition here is that it serves as SoV - Store Of Value (digital Gold 2.0) in the long period (disregarding short term volatility).
-Later when everybody has some of it, they will start paying and accepting it directly instead of converting it into Fiat, and so it slowly takes on the function of MoE - Medium of Exchange.
+Later when almost everybody has some of it, they will start paying and accepting it directly instead of converting it into Fiat.
+And so it slowly takes on the function of MoE - Medium of Exchange.
 And the third phase (if it ever comes to this one) could be when prices are in it, so Unit of Account feature (universal currency).
 Each phase 1,2,3 could last at least 10 years (free estimate). (prePhase 0 was till recently - accumulations as Collectibles).
 Similar to internet evolution (1980-2020) with S-Curve growth.
 After 2030 it will be visible if it is going in this direction and around 2040-2050 we will know the final result (needs generational change), in the best case 1 BTC could be million+ $.
 At that point it would fully stabilize, and until then volatility would be lower each cycle.

 Also between countries there is Game Theory dynamics (US, Russia, etc) so even some of them blocking it (aka China) can not stop it, and if few make it legal tender, others would eventually join (FOMO - Fear Of Missing Out).
 So this would be free-market chosen hard money, just as history suggests always happens (Thiers law - good money will drive out bad one, on commodity level field).
 But since it would not be centralized it would keep its max cap permanently (no central point of control/failure to increase the supply - removes the fallible human element).
 At the end there would be balance with its total monetary units and the entire world economy (Hyperbitcoinization).